5 FAM 460

 (1) Perform a data breach analysis to determine the potential for harm;

 (2) If potential for harm exists, such as if there is a potential for identity theft, establish, in conjunction with the relevant bureau or office, a tailored response plan to address the risk, which may include notification to those potentially affected; identifying services the Department may provide to those affected; and/or a public announcement;

 (3) Assist the relevant bureau or office in executing the response plan, including providing technical, administrative, and operational support on the privacy and identity theft aspects of the breach;

-The Director of the Office of Information Programs and Services (A/GIS/IPS) is designated the Chair of the Core Response Group (CRG).
+a.
+The Office of the Under Secretary for Management (M) is designated the Chair of the Core Response Group (CRG).
 In addition, the CRG will consist of the following organizations’ representatives at the Assistant Secretary level or designee, as commensurate with the scope of the breach:

-(8) Director General of the Foreign Service and Director of Human Resources (M/DGHR); and
+(4) Director General of the Foreign Service and Director of Global Talent Management (M/DGTM)

 a.
 Bureau representatives and subject-matter experts will participate in the data breach analysis conducted by the CRG in order to determine the scope and gravity of the data breach and the impact on individual(s) based on the type and context of information compromised.